jlatusek/connectedhomeip/src/test_driver/efr32/README.md

 ## Introduction

-This builds a test binary which contains the NLUnitTests and can be flashed onto a device.
+This builds a test binary which contains the pw_unit_test and can be flashed onto a device.
 The device is controlled using the included RPCs, through the python test runner.